Khairul Azwan Harun

-Khairul Azwan bin Harun (خيرالعزوان بن هارون, /ms/; born 19 October 1976) or more commonly known as Azwanbro is a Malaysian politician.
+Khairul Azwan bin Harun (خيرالعزوان بن هارون, /ms/; born 19 October 1976), more commonly known as Azwanbro, is a Malaysian politician.
 He is a former Malaysian Senator who is part of the Dewan Negara.
 He is a member of the United Malays National Organisation (UMNO), a major party in the Barisan Nasional (BN) coalition.

+He was formerly the Vice Youth Chief of UMNO and a member of the UMNO Supreme Council.
+He won the post in the national party election with Khairy Jamaluddin, who won the post of National Leader of UMNO Youth Wing.
+Prior to this, Azwan was the Leader of Barisan Nasional Perak Youth, the youth organisation of Malaysia's governing coalition, and the Head of the Perak State UMNO Youth Wing.
+At UMNO's grassroots level, he has held the post of Youth Chief and is currently the Division Chief of UMNO Pasir Salak.

 Azwan has expressed support for youth-related initiatives in Malaysia, such as promoting English-medium schools and interfaith dialogue.
-His progressive political views can be seen through various initiatives that he brought forward including supporting English medium school, organising interfaith dialogue, and becoming the chairman for Kuala Lumpur International Youth Discourse (KLIYD).
-He was the chairman for KLIYD for 2 consecutive years.
+He was the chairman of Kuala Lumpur International Youth Discourse (KLIYD) for two consecutive years.

-He was formerly the Vice Youth Chief of UMNO and a member of the UMNO Supreme Council chaired by the Party President.
-He won the post in the national party election with Khairy Jamaluddin who won the post of National Leader of UMNO Youth Wing.
-Prior to this, Azwan was the Leader of Barisan Nasional Perak Youth (the youth organisation of Malaysia's governing coalition), and the Head of the Perak State UMNO Youth Wing.
-At UMNO's grassroots level, he has held the post of Youth Chief and is currently the Division Chief of UMNO Pasir Salak.

-Personal background
+Early life and education

-Azwan had his tertiary education at the International Islamic University Matriculation Kuala Lumpur, and his university education at Cardiff University of Wales in the United Kingdom and Open University Malaysia in Kuala Lumpur.
+Azwan had his tertiary education at the International Islamic University Matriculation Kuala Lumpur, and his university education at Cardiff University and Open University Malaysia in Kuala Lumpur.
 While at Cardiff, he graduated with a Bachelor's degree in Accounting in 1999.
-In 2007 he completed his Master degree in Management at Open University Malaysia.
-Azwan also successfully completed the Leaders in Development Executive Course from Harvard Kennedy School, USA in 2014.
+In 2007, he completed his Master's degree in Management at Open University Malaysia.
+Azwan also successfully completed the Leaders in Development Executive Course from Harvard Kennedy School, U.S. in 2014.

-After leaving university, Azwan started his career in 1999 with Ernst & Young, Chartered Accountants at the Kuala Lumpur Office and held senior positions in the Business Assurance and Corporate Recovery divisions.
-He was involved in Ernst & Young corporate advisory assignments at several publicly listed companies and GLC.